grahamwhaley/ArduinoISP-pico/README.md

 ## Prototyping

 Time to test out the theory.
-Plug up a Pi Pico on a breadboard and build a tiny 2x6 to 2x8 chip programming converter:
+Plug a Pi Pico into a breadboard and build a tiny 2x6 to 2x8 chip programming converter:

 ![prototype](./pictures/prototype.jpg)